Blushing & Erythrophobia

-If it has become a problem then consider making an appointment to come along for one of our FREE initial Assessments where we can discuss the types of therapy available.
+If it has become a problem then consider making an appointment to come along for one of our Confidential initial Assessments where we can discuss the types of therapy available.

 Transform Your Thinking & Overcome Blushing Problems

-If you’re committed to overcoming your blushing problem then we highly recommend following either our Advanced Cognitive Behavioural Therapy course with Paul, or the Changing Limiting Beliefs (CLB) Programme with Joan.
+If you’re committed to overcoming your blushing problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
+Tranceformental CBT is available as Online Therapy if required.

 We offer all prospective clients an initial consultation to discuss your blushing problems prior to commencing any treatment plans.